StreamElements/docs/docs/chatbot/commands/default/command.md

 ---
 # !command

-### Overview

 The `!command` command is used to manage chat commands.
-It has six subcommands:
+It has six subcommands

 - `add`: This subcommand is used to add a new command to the chat.
 - `remove`: This subcommand is used to remove an existing command from the chat.